 The principal obligations imposed on directors are a duty of care and a duty of loyalty.
-Most of the statutes permitting corporations to limit directors' liability permit limitations on liability for breach of the duty of care, but not for loyalty.
-That division is probably appropriate, if corporations should be permitted to impose such limits at all.
+Most of the statutes permitting corporations to limit directors' liability permit limitations on liability for breach of the duty of care, but not for loyalty.232 That division is probably appropriate, if corporations should be permitted to impose such limits at all.

 Directors are required to act with the degree of care of a reasonable person in a like position under similar circumstances because of the need for them to exercise some minimal degree of care.
-At the same time, directors should feel free to take risks without undue fear of personal liability, because the shareholders, as the residual claimants, benefit the most from those risky ventures that pay off.
-Professor Coffee points out that there is a tendency for shareholders to be more risk-tolerant than managers, in part because managers' investment is more firm-specific; properly diversified investors are more willing to accept risks than are managers, whose human and financial capital may be wiped out if the risk does not pan out.
-As a result, a variety of compensation mechanisms have been devised to attempt to align managers' risk preferences more closely to those of shareholders.
-Clearly, liability rules that are too strict undercut the effort to bring managers' risk preferences in line with those of shareholders.
+At the same time, directors should feel free to take risks without undue fear of personal liability, because the shareholders, as the residual claimants, benefit the most from those risky ventures that pay off.233 Professor Coffee234 points out that there is a tendency for shareholders to be more risk-tolerant than managers, in part because managers' investment is more firm-specific; properly diversified investors are more willing to accept risks than are managers, whose human and financial capital may be wiped out if the risk does not pan out.
+As a result, a variety of compensation mechanisms have been devised to attempt to align managers' risk preferences more closely to those of shareholders.235 Clearly, liability rules that are too strict undercut the effort to bring managers' risk preferences in line with those of shareholders.
 Perhaps the approach taken in Francis v.
-United Jersey Bank is an appropriate standard: require directors to keep themselves informed, oversee managers closely, and challenge transactions that appear questionable.
-Failure to meet that standard should be punishable, but at a reasonable level.
+United Jersey Bank236 is an appropriate standard: require directors to keep themselves informed, oversee managers informed that in the opinion of the Securities and Exchange Commission such indemnification is against public policy as expressed in the Act and is therefore unenforceable.